Antennas, Antenna Cables, Wireless Products: Technical Articles

 This ensures that a GPS antenna isn’t accidentally plugged into an FM radio port, avoiding signal mismatches or system failure.

-5. Assembly and Locking
+5. Locking and Retention

 Once aligned correctly (keyed ridges match), the connectors snap together with an audible "click", indicating a secure connection.
 Most housings also include a locking tab or retention clip for vibration resistance.